-Our objective is to develop and commercialize our product candidates, including TNX-102 SL and TNX-201.
+Our objective is to develop and commercialize our product candidates.
 The principal components of our strategy are to:

-- Develop TNX-102 SL and TNX-201 for multiple central nervous system disorders.
-We currently are pursuing the development of TNX-102 SL for two separate indications, FM and PTSD, and we are developing TNX-201 for ETTH.
-Our broad development strategy is designed to explore the clinical potential of TNX-102 SL and TNX-201 in disorders that are underserved by currently available medications and represent large unmet medical needs; - Maximize the commercial potential of TNX-102 SL and TNX-201.
-We plan to commercialize TNX-102 SL and TNX-201 for their respective indications either on our own or through collaboration with partners.
-We believe TNX-102 SL and TNX-201 can be marketed to U.S. physicians either by an internal sales force that we will build or by a contract sales organization, which we would engage.
+- Develop TNX-102 SL for multiple central nervous system disorders.
+We currently are pursuing the development of TNX-102 SL for two separate indications, FM and PTSD.
+Our broad development strategy is designed to explore the clinical potential of TNX-102 SL in disorders that are underserved by currently available medications and represent large unmet medical needs; - Maximize the commercial potential of TNX-102 SL.
+We plan to commercialize TNX-102 SL for indications including FM and PTSD either on our own or through collaboration with partners.
+We believe TNX-102 SL can be marketed to U.S. physicians either by an internal sales force that we will build or by a contract sales organization, which we would engage.
 An alternative strategy would be to enter into partnership agreements with drug companies that already have significant marketing capabilities in the same, or similar, therapeutic areas.
-If we determine that such a strategy would be more favorable than developing our own sales capabilities, we would seek to enter into collaborations with pharmaceutical or biotechnology companies for the commercialization of TNX-102 SL or TNX-201; - Pursue a broad intellectual property strategy to protect our product candidates.
+If we determine that such a strategy would be more favorable than developing our own sales capabilities, we would seek to enter into collaborations with pharmaceutical or biotechnology companies for the commercialization of TNX-102 SL; - Pursue a broad intellectual property strategy to protect our product candidates.
 We are pursuing a broad patent strategy for our product candidates, and we endeavor to generate new patent applications as supported by our innovations and conceptions as well as to advance their prosecution.
 In the case of TNX-102 SL, we own patents and patent applications protecting its composition-of-matter, certain methods of its use, its formulation, and its pharmacokinetic properties.
-In the case of TNX-201, we own patent applications protecting its composition-of-matter as well as our discoveries which relate to its molecular target.
-We plan to opportunistically apply for new patents to protect TNX-102 SL, TNX-201, and our other product candidates; - Provide value propositions to merit market demand and reimbursement for our product candidates.
+We plan to opportunistically apply for new patents to protect TNX-102 SL and our other product candidates; - Provide value propositions to merit market demand and reimbursement for our product candidates.
 We are designing the development programs for our product candidates to demonstrate their value propositions to patients, prescribers, and third-party payors.
-In the cases of TNX-102 SL and TNX-201, we have been engaged in market research and commercial assessment activities, the results of which we may use to inform future commercial strategy.
-We plan to continue these activities in tandem with our clinical development of TNX-102 SL and TNX-201, and to conduct similar work in relation to our other product candidates as they advance in their development; and

-Pursue additional indications and commercial opportunities for our product candidates.
-We will seek to maximize the value of TNX-102 SL, TNX-201, and our other product candidates by pursuing other indications and commercial opportunities for such candidates.
+In the case of TNX-102 SL, we have been engaged in market research and commercial assessment activities, the results of which we may use to inform future commercial strategy.
+We plan to continue these activities in tandem with our clinical development of TNX-102 SL and to conduct similar work in relation to our other product candidates as they advance in their development; and - Pursue additional indications and commercial opportunities for our product candidates.
+We will seek to maximize the value of TNX-102 SL, and our other product candidates by pursuing other indications and commercial opportunities for such candidates.
 For example, we own rights related to the development and commercialization of CBP for generalized anxiety disorder, depression, and fatigue related to disordered sleep.
-In the future, we may explore the development of TNX-201 for the treatment of migraine headaches.